shorepine/tulipcc/docs/tulip_breadboard.md

 | MIDI 5V       | 5V           | L21                          | MIDI 5v        |
 | MIDI GND      | GND          | L22                          | MIDI GND       |

+Wire the FPC cable to the displays "RGB" port.
+The included cable with the display works fine.
+The blue side should be facing up on both ends.

 Also, you may want to ground all remaining display pins if you're seeing flickering.
 But make sure not to connect anything to `D2`, it stays not connected.

 After you're done assembling, [read about how to compile and flash Tulip.](tulip_flashing.md)